Home > All Recipes > Brownies and Bars > Fudgy Almond Flour Brownies For Two

 Melted chocolate in a bowl.

-In another mixing bowl, add the chocolate chips, butter, and oil.
-Melt in 30-second bursts in the microwave.
+2. Melt the chocolate chips, butter, and oil in another bowl.
 Let cool for a few minutes.
 Butter + coconut oil make the brownies especially chewy and moist.

 A bowl of gluten free flours and cocoa powder.